Expert advice

 Oxidation, sun fade, bleach and dye bleed change the fibre itself, so cleaning cannot reverse them.
 Here is why some carpet discolouration is permanent.

-Bleach, ammonia, residue-leaving detergents and the wrong home remedies all damage carpet and upholstery.
+Bleach, ammonia, residue-leaving detergents and the wrong home remedies all damage carpet and rug fibre.
 Here is what to avoid, and what to use instead.

 Why Wool Needs Wool-Safe Cleaning